The American Express® Green Card is for people with high travel and dining expenses who can maximize Amex points.

 When reviewing other credit cards, we use this format and these criteria to compare them with our benchmark.
 You can read our credit card methodology for more details on what we take into account when it comes to perks, protections and redemption value.

 Other credit cards similar to the American Express Green

-In terms of all-around travel cards, the primary competitor to the Amex Green is the Chase Sapphire Reserve, which also earns 3x points on all travel and dining globally, but carries a much higher $550 annual fee.
+In terms of all-around travel cards, the primary competitor to the Amex Green is the Chase Sapphire Reserve, which also earns 3x points on all travel and dining globally (although you can earn even more if you purchase through Ultimate Rewards), but carries a much higher $550 annual fee.
 However, you’ll get a $300 annual travel credit on the Sapphire Reserve, which is much easier to use than the LoungeBuddy and Clear credits on the Amex Green, plus a Priority Pass Select membership with regular access to over 1,200 airport lounges around the world and a $60 annual DoorDash credit in 2021.

 But even with the $300 travel credit and $60 DoorDash credit, you’re still paying a net annual fee of $190 on the Chase Sapphire Reserve.
 That’s $40 more than the Amex Green, and that’s before counting the pair of up to $100 credits, which can theoretically knock the net cost of the card down to zero if you can utilize both credits.

 Another Amex Green competitor is the Citi Premier℠ Card, a mid-tier travel and entertainment credit card which earns 3 points per dollar on travel (including gas stations), 2 points per dollar on restaurants and entertainment, and carries an alluring 60,000-point sign-up bonus — worth at least $600 in free travel.